vioneers/sheriff-ai/maria.neagoie.readme.md

 - Combined all components in main.cpp, outputing the first entry of the legal moves vector
 - Minor fixes in piece_t and move_t
 - Implemented AlphaBeta algorithm

+## Week 3
+- Implemented Perft algorithm to check the number of generated legal moves is accurate
+- Added timing to ensure no time-out.
+If close to time-out, output random move for now.